iawarner/luddite-1/README.md

   * If it's a commonly used program - make a specific package for it so other can use it.
 2. We will document as much as possible.
 3. We will test.
-4. If something has a dependency, installation instructions will be __EXPLICITLY__ included as a README
+4. If something has a dependency, installation instructions will be __EXPLICITLY__ included as a README.
+5. You will not commit to the master branch directly, fork a copy , do your work , then make a pull request.

 # Directory Structure